Ryan Chapel Church 2005

 Located about two miles southwest of central Burke, Ryan Chapel (or Ryan's Chapel) sits on a pine covered hill overlooking Pine Valley.
 The church was founded in 1866 and the cemetery followed two years later.
 It was the first church in the area, and its cemetery is the burial place for many of area's early residents.

-The location was picked because of a nearby spring that provided water to the community and was necessary to serve the congregation.
+The location was picked because of a nearby spring that provided water to the community and was necessary to serve the congregation as well as the horses and mules that pulled their wagons and buggies to the church.
 Isaac and John Ira Ryan chose the site thinking it was on their land, but it was actually slightly to the north on land owned by L. D. Guinn.
 Guinn was not a member of the Church, but several years after the Church was founded he deeded two acres to the church without charge.

 Following is a history of Ryan Chapel from an unknown source: